cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 3. Open your project in VSCode, open a new terminal window from VSCode, and run `npx wrangler dev` to start the local dev server.

-4. At the top of the " Run & Debug" panel you should see an option to select a configuration.
-Choose "Wrangler", and click the play icon.
-You should see "Wrangler: Remote Process [0]" show up in the Call Stack panel on the left.
+4. At the top of the **Run & Debug** panel, you should see an option to select a configuration.
+Choose **Wrangler**, and select the play icon.
+You should see **Wrangler: Remote Process [0]** show up in the Call Stack panel on the left.

 5. Go back to a `.js` or `.ts` file in your project and add at least one breakpoint.